White Gold vs Yellow Gold: How Do They Differ?

 That’s because throughout the ages yellow gold has been the norm and people rarely even considered white gold, and this yellow gold vs white gold debate didn’t exist back then.
 Yellow gold was a sign of luxury, and people even thought that it brought them respect and cooperation from others.

 Yellow gold goes with almost everything because it is warm and inviting.
 White gold engagement rings complement almost all skin tones and stand out the most.
-They pair best with cooler colors, such as blue sapphires, emeralds, and colorless diamonds.
+They pair best with white diamonds and colorless diamonds.